inkcodesign/inkstylelibrary01/_visual_identity/03-Colors.md

 permalink: /colors/
 ---

-**Color Usage Guidelines**
+#### **Color Usage Guidelines**

 Our primary colors consist mostly of white, green, and grey.
-Restricting the use of color for INK's brand applications will ensure we're communicating our professional and confident tone.
+Restricting the use of color for INK's brand applications will ensure we consistently communicate our professional and confident tone.

-Our secondary brand colors should be used sparingly and when our company culture is the focus of the application.
+Our secondary colors are used sparingly and purposefully, like when our company culture is the collateral's focus.

-Tertiary colors should be used for illustration and in data visualization when more than two shades of green are needed.
+Tertiary colors are used for illustration and data visualization when more than two shades of green are needed.

 {% include colors.html %}